guillermovidalsule/PEC/Tasks/README.md

 3. **Prototyping Board** : Soldering the previous circuit and adding a simple extra functionality.

 ### Notes
-The folder are in chronological order.
+The folders are in chronological order.